emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 <img src="/docs/assets/web3/nfts-9.png" alt="image" width="400" />
 </div>

-Axion account connection sequence can be implemented in a very similar way to the already described Axion authentication method, where at the end we store an authenticated account in our database:
+Fermi account connection sequence can be implemented in a very similar way to the already described Fermi authentication method, where at the end we store an authenticated account in our database: